What to do in Kiev in winter: The perfect 3-day itinerary

 Kiev (or Kyiv), capital of the vast nation of Ukraine, is a city which has hit the headlines in recent years for many reasons.
 From the fall of communism in the 1990s to the recent tensions with Russia over the occupation of the Crimean peninsula, the city has had a chequered recent past, but this shouldn’t overshadow its incredible heritage as one of the oldest bastions of Slavic culture and heritage.

-Kiev is a city with extremes of climate, from baking hot summers to icy cold winters.
+Kiev is a city with extremes of climate, from baking hot summers where the city’s parks come into their own, to icy cold winters when the snow sparkles on the domes of the churches.
 The itinerary below is perfect for any time of year, but if you are wondering what to do in Kiev in winter, look no further.

 - History of Kiev